 The Market Animal Exhibitor makes arrangements to have all the animals purchased in the sale either delivered to a local meat market for processing or resold through a commercial market.
 Buyers indicate how they want their animals handled at the time they purchase the animal.
 Be sure to thank buyers and bidders in person and in writing after the sale.
 Be sure to write the name of the buyer and sale price on your exhibitor card immediately after the sale.
 Exhibitors are required to feed, water, and care for the animal they sold until it is loaded out Monday evening.

 Pen Take Down

-Monday night of the Fair, animals may not leave until 5:30 pm.
-Decorations cannot be taken down until 5:30 pm.
+Monday afternoon of the Fair, animals may not leave until the time is announced.
+Decorations cannot be taken down until the time is announced.
 All members are expected to assist with pen/cage take down in all of the barns.

 All market beef, sheep, and swine entered in the Fair will be scanned using ultrasound for loin eye size and backfat thickness.
 This information will be used in place of actual carcass measurements to determine carcass class placings.